Black Hole Weather Forecasting with Deep Learning: A Pilot Study: Results

-Figure \ref{fig:direct1} shows the prediction using the direct method in the one-sim case.
-We use the last test set snapshot at $t = 607570M$ as an input to the trained model.
-We can see that the DL model predicts that the domain of the torus---which is characterized by the larger densities in the flow---has a density difference of up to ten per cent compared to the target data (${\rm max}(\Delta \log \rho) < 0.1$).
-The DL model predicts with less accuracy the lower density regions.
+We use the last test set snapshot of PNSS3 at $t = 607570M$ as an input to the trained model.
+Figure \ref{fig:direct1} compares the prediction from the DL model with target data for the frame that immediately follows, using the direct method in the one-sim case.
+The density predictions inside the torus (i.e. larger density region) are up to ten per cent different compared to the target data (${\rm max}(\Delta \log \rho) < 0.1$).
+The predictions are less accurate in the lower density regions (the atmosphere) outside the torus.
 For instance, the discrepancy between the target and prediction in the atmosphere reaches up to $\Delta \log \rho = 0.2$.

-As a next step, we provided as input the entire test set to the DL model and performed the direct prediction analysis at each time.
-Figure \ref{fig:direct2} shows the evolution of the mass, average $\bar{\rho}$ and the per cent difference between prediction and target as a function of time.
-The largest difference between the target and prediction in both the masses and $\bar{\rho}$ is small: $0.9\%$.
-Thus, the DL model learned to conserve mass well.
-Given that error is less than one per cent, this indicates that the DL model reproduces well the behavior of the hydrodynamical simulations.
+In order to assess the accuracy of mass continuity, ideally we would like to compute mass accretion rates.
+However we are unable to do so because our ML model is unable to predict the velocity field---a necessary ingredient in advection calculations---since it is not present in the training set.
+The next best thing is to show the time derivative of the mass in the domain.
+Figure \ref{fig:direct2} shows the frame-to-frame $\Delta M/ \Delta t$ as a function of time.
+The mass is computed only inside a $r<400 R_S$ box centered on the BH.
+The predicted mass fluctuations follow closely the target data.
+The RMSE tells us that the model can predict the following frame with a $\approx 1 \%$ error.
+This indicates that the DL model nowcasting reproduces quite well the mass variation.

-We assessed the performance of the iterative prediction, starting from the test set data at $t = 607570M$ and then iterating the predictions through the DL model.
-Figure \ref{fig:iterative1} shows the resulting prediction after $25$, $50$ and $100$ iterations (respectively, $125$, $250$ and $500$ frames after $t = 607570M$).
+We assessed the performance of the iterative predictions starting at the first frame of the test set data and then iterating the DL predictions.
+Figure \ref{fig:iterative1} shows the resulting predictions after $25$, $50$ and $100$ iterations, respectively (or $125$, $250$ and $500$ frames after $t = 607570M$).
 We see that the general shape and density distribution of the torus itself is preserved in the three cases.
 However, we see a cumulative discrepancy in the density near the event horizon at $r < 13 R_s$ and along the evacuated funnel with the density increasing in the DL model compared to the target data.
 This indicates that lower-density regions can be problematic for the DL forecasting.